 Factors affecting evaporation

 At higher temperatures, more molecules of a liquid are moving with high velocities.
-Thus, more molecules escape from its surface.
+Thus, more molecules escape from their surface.
 Thus, evaporation is faster at high temperatures than at low temperatures.

 Larger is the area of a liquid, a greater number of molecules have the chance to escape from its surface.
 Therefore there will be more evaporation at sea than the river and small reservoirs of water.